 Flow ingests any user that has been associated with an imported repo or project.
 This could come in the form of a commit, comment, ticket subscription etc. This usually means there are users in your account that you do not recognize.
 This document will walk you through how to locate where a user was ingested from, using the API.

-With your permissions set, navigate to Settings then click Manage API keys and click on the link "Interactive API documentation can be found here".
+With your permissions set, navigate to Settings, then click API keys and click on the link "Interactive API documentation can be found here.

 A new tab will open and you will see all your API endpoints.